Last Updated on March 31, 2022 by Grow with Bovees

 Then there is cold composting which is a lot less effort.
 All you need to do is build the pile and let the ingredients decompose naturally.

-Step 1: Start by removing the seeds and throw them out in a regular trash can.
-This is a very important step since there is no heat to kill the seeds.
-And if you neglect it, the seeds will germinate in the pile.
+Step 1: If there are weeds included in your compost ingredients, start by removing the seeds and throw them out in a regular trash can.
+This is a very important step since there is no heat to kill these seeds.
+And if you neglect it, the seeds can germinate in the pile.

-Step 3: Make sure pieces of peels and/or fruit are buried in the middle of the compost pile.
-You can even give them a little nudge wearing gloves or with a small shovel.
+Step 3: Make sure pieces of orange peels and/or fruit are buried in the middle of the compost pile.
+You can even give them a little nudge wearing gloves or with a composting tool or a small shovel.
 This way, the smell becomes weak and insects and pests stay away from your bin.

 The Acidity Factor Of Orange Peels